 In my early days as a freelancer, I was fresh out of college with a scanty portfolio.
 I said yes to as many writing opportunities as I could, even though several were underpaid or didn’t pay at all.
-I needed the experience, but didn’t always receive pay for it.
+I needed the experience but didn’t always receive payment for it.

 However, I was lucky in that I had a full-time, paid job.
 As time progressed and my body of work grew, I developed confidence in knowing my limitations and my worth.
 Now, I politely say no whenever I do not have the bandwidth for an assignment.

 The best part of saying no, especially when you do it nicely, is that it’s not an “all is lost” moment.
 Sometimes the timing isn’t right at the moment, but it might be a better fit later on.
 Hang on to those contacts and circle back in the future for collaboration opportunities.